USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel.md

 ln -s /home/netcdf-fortran-4.4.5-intel18.2/libnetcdf.a
 ```

-10. Run the make command to compile and link the ioapi library
+10. Run the make command, specifying the location of the ioapi-3.2 directory path to compile and link the ioapi library

 ```
+cd ioapi
-make all |& tee make.log
+make 'HOME=[your_install_path]/LIBRARIES' |& tee make.log
 ```

 11. Change directories to the $BIN dir and verify that both the libioapi.a and the m3tools were successfully built